Paratethys: Fishes

 The isolation of the Paratethys from other ocean basins saw the adaptive radiation and diversification of numerous endemic fish lineages.
 These endemic fish were closely related to modern groups, but belonged to their own distinct, now-lost evolutionary radiations.
 For example, gobies were a particularly successful group in the Paratethys, with numerous endemic genera and species known from both fossil skeletons and otoliths.
 The modern diversity of Ponto-Caspian gobies (Benthophilinae) likely originates from survivors of this radiation.
 Many different families of clupeoids (herrings, shad and allies) also saw extensive diversification in the Paratethys, with many fossil genera known.

 Connections with the Mediterranean Sea allowed for many cartilaginous fish (sharks and rays) to colonize the Paratethys Sea by the Early Miocene.
-A Miocene-aged deepwater shark fauna from Slovakia is depauperate & mostly dominated by squaliforms, and appears to suggest a highly stressed paleoenvironment.
+A Miocene-aged deepwater shark fauna from Slovakia is depauperate and mostly dominated by squaliforms, and appears to suggest a highly stressed paleoenvironment.
 Later fossil assemblages suggest that the increased isolation of the Paratethys by the Middle Miocene caused significant extirpation among most small-to-medium sized deepwater and pelagic sharks.
 However, larger sharks, such as the megalodon and Cosmopolitodus, continued to persist in the Paratethys and did not see such extirpations, likely due to the widespread occurrence of marine mammals to feed on.

+The evolutionary legacy of the Paratethys Sea continues to influence modern aquatic ecosystems.
+It is hypothesized that the successful contemporary expansion of Ponto-Caspian fish species into the Volga River basin is historically predetermined by a complex of physiological and biochemical adaptations (preadaptations) that these taxa developed during the unstable hydrological and salinity regimes of the Paratethys period, allowing them to rapidly colonize newly formed, lake-type reservoirs.

 Marine mammals

 The Paratethys also supported numerous marine mammal lineages, including cetaceans and pinnipeds.
 It included several genera of dwarf baleen whales within the family Cetotheriidae, including Cetotherium rathkii and Ciuciulea davidi.
 These are among the smallest baleen whales ever known to have existed, and it has been suggested that the group may have originated in the Paratethys.
 The eurhinodelphinids, an unusual family of toothed whales, appear to have invaded the Paratethys via the Mediterranean during the middle Miocene, with remains of the widespread genus Xiphiacetus recovered from Austria.
 The more primitive toothed whale Romaleodelphis also appears to have been a Paratethyan endemic.
 Over time, in response to the increased salinity in the Paratethys from its isolation, marine mammals independently evolved pachyosteosclerosis, leading to dense, bulky bones.
-This condition appears to have independently evolved in pinnipeds, toothed whales & baleen whales, and first started appearing the Central Paratethys after the Badenian Salinity Crisis before spreading eastwards.
+This condition appears to have independently evolved in pinnipeds, toothed whales and baleen whales, and first started appearing the Central Paratethys after the Badenian Salinity Crisis before spreading eastwards.